viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 And then purge the key "product-62952" when your stock import has been run.

 #### 4.2 Private Data
-Another example is private data, could be data like adress, wishlist, preferences etc.
+Another example is private data, could be data like address, wishlist, preferences etc.
 This data we absolutely don't want to store in the browser or in the CDN.

 If your for example has some endpoint similar to this, with Authentication on the server side.